Command & Conquer (DOS, Windows)

 Overrun - Hash value: 0x4EA2FBDF | Recovered string: "PANCAKE"

 - This option should make squished infantry leave behind a crushed corpse, however, due to a badly written line of code, the option does not work, and instead disables all spawning of tiberium in a mission, including the initial population on mission start.
 Because of this, it was long believed the option was related to tiberium, but recent digging into the released source code showed what it really did, and analysis of the code allowed the broken logic to be repaired.
+However, the result is still rather buggy; the crushed corpses are impassable objects that are difficult to get rid of.

 Sounds - Hash value: 0xACB58F61 | Recovered string: "7TH GRADE"